-Eric Lin is an associate in the firm’s Intellectual Property Group.
-Mr. Lin focuses his practice on patent litigation and other complex intellectual property disputes, including trade secret disputes, in federal courts and before the U.S. International Trade Commission (ITC).
-He has represented clients in intellectual property matters involving a broad range of technologies, including biotechnology, software, consumer electronics, medical devices, food science, packaging, and integrated circuits.
-Mr. Lin has extensive experience in all stages of litigation, including pre-suit investigation, pleadings, discovery, fact and expert depositions, motion practice, summary judgment, trial, and post-trial briefing.
+Eric focuses his practice on patent litigation and other complex intellectual property disputes, including trade secret disputes, in federal courts, and before the U.S. International Trade Commission (ITC).
+He has represented clients in intellectual property matters involving a broad range of technologies, including biotechnology, software, consumer electronics, semiconductor devices, medical devices, food science, packaging, and integrated circuits.
+Eric has extensive experience in all stages of litigation, including pre-suit investigation, pleadings, discovery, fact and expert depositions, motion practice, summary judgment, trial, and post-trial briefing.

-Mr. Lin is a member of the National Asian Pacific American Bar Association and Asian American Bar Association of New York and has spoken on or moderated panels regarding various topics, including design patents and entrepreneurship.
-He is proficient in Mandarin Chinese and has been an invited speaker regarding certain patent issues at academic institutions in Asia.
+Eric is a member of the National Asian Pacific American Bar Association and Asian American Bar Association of New York and has spoken on or moderated panels regarding various topics, including the representation of Asian entities in U.S. litigations, design patents, and entrepreneurship.
+He is proficient in Mandarin Chinese and has been an invited speaker regarding certain patent issues at academic institutions in the U.S. and Asia.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.